Drug Possession Lawyer Chicago

 Can drug possession charges be dismissed?

-If you have been arrested for possession of a controlled substance in Chicago, do not wait to seek legal representation.
-Early intervention can make a significant difference in the outcome of your case.
+If you have been arrested for drug possession or another drug-related offense in Chicago or Cook County, do not wait to seek legal representation.

-Call (773) 908-9811 for a free consultation or submit your information through the Case Review form on the website.
+Call the Law Offices of Andrew M. Weisberg at (773) 908-9811 for a free and confidential consultation or submit a Case Review Form through the website.

 Client Reviews